DeanLemans/deanlemans.github.io/content/misc/starter vault/Daily Questions in Obsidian.md

 ---
 Author: Mike Schmitz
 Tags: dailynotes, calendar, tracker, journaling, plugins
+draft: true
 ---

 ![](https://thesweetsetup.com/wp-content/uploads/2021/04/dailyquestions.jpg)

 I'm a big fan of the mindfulness I gain from journaling, but have been searching for years for the perfect set of prompts that could completely eliminate the friction from my daily journaling workflow.
 I've tried many different prompts (and many different apps) over the years, but have settled on a practice called *Daily Questions* which has just clicked for me.

 In this post, I'm going to share how I implement my *Daily Questions* inside of [Obsidian](https://obsidian.md/).

 ## What are Daily Questions?